 As regards to the recent announcement of the gaming law amendment bill titled “Amendment to Law No. 16/2001 — Legal Framework for the Operations of Casino Games of Fortune” by the Macau government, it is generally expected that the enhancement of the new regulations would be beneficial to the promotion of a sustainable and healthy development of Macau’s gaming industry.
 As the industry is majorly focused on the healthy development of the mass market, the diverse consistency of clientele in the mass gaming market is crucial to Macau’s economic diversification.
 Macau, being one of the focal points in the Guangdong-Hong Kong-Macau Greater Bay Area, the proposed gaming legislation fits to expedite Macau as a world centre of tourism and leisure, and fosters its diversified tourism development in the area.
 The Group has a strong will of continuing to provide efficient casino management services under the new regulations and will stay attentive to the development and identification of cooperation opportunities in order to contribute to the Macau gaming industry within the ambit of the new laws.

-Last but not the least, I would like to extend my gratitude again to all government officials and medical personnel in the Mainland, Macau, Hong Kong and elsewhere affected by this pandemic for combating the virus around the world.
-I would also like to thank my fellow Board members, our Shareholders, employees, customers and business partners for their unwavering support over the years, without which we would not be able to stand at where we are today, in particular during this difficult period in time of the pandemic.
-We are confident that the Group and each of the stakeholders in which we team up with will emerge from this pandemic with optimism in the future.
+Last but not least, I would like to thank my colleagues including Board members, executives and other employees, as well as our Shareholders, customers and business partners for their unwavering support over the years and their courage and dedication in the face of adversity during this difficult period in time of the pandemic.
+I trust blue skies are ahead, and look forward to working with each of the stakeholders closely to emerge from this pandemic with optimism in the future.